amariahendre/PCA_effect_on_clustering/README.md

 # PCA effect on clustering

 This is a Streamlit app that allows users to visualize the effect of Principal Component Analysis (PCA) on clustering data.
-Users can upload their data, apply PCA, perform clustering using the KMeans algorithm, and visualize the results using t-SNE.
+Users can upload their data, apply PCA, perform clustering using the KMeans algorithm, and visualize the results.

 ## Features